Vladrog/Steve/README.md

 **You need:**
 - Minecraft 1.20.1 with Forge
 - Java 17
-- An OpenAI API key (or Groq/Gemini if you prefer)
+- An OpenAI API key (or Groq/Gemini if you prefer), OR LM Studio for local models

 **Installation:**
 1. Download the JAR from releases